Shann Ray

-Shann Ray (born in Billings, Montana, on October 3, 1967) is an American poet, novelist, and scholar of forgiveness.
-He writes poetry and literary fiction under the name Shann Ray in honor of his mother Saundra Rae, and social science as Shann Ray Ferch.
-He is the author of the novel American Copper (Unbridled Books, 2015), American Masculine: Stories (Graywolf Press, 2011), Forgiveness and Power in the Age of Atrocity (Rowman & Littlefield, 2011), Blood Fire Vapor Smoke: Stories (Unsolicited Press, 2019), Sweetclover: Poems (Lost Horse Press, 2019), Atomic Theory 7: Poems (Resource Publications, 2020) and Balefire: Poems (Lost Horse Press, 2014).
+Shann Ray writes poetry and literary fiction under the name Shann Ray in honor of his mother Saundra Rae, and social science as Shann Ray Ferch.
+He is the author of the novel Where Blackbirds Fly, (Bison Books, 2025), Transparent in the Backlight (2022), American Copper (Unbridled Books, 2015), American Masculine: Stories (Graywolf Press, 2011), Forgiveness and Power in the Age of Atrocity (Rowman & Littlefield, 2011), Blood Fire Vapor Smoke: Stories (Unsolicited Press, 2019), Sweetclover: Poems (Lost Horse Press, 2019), Atomic Theory 7: Poems (Resource Publications, 2020) and Balefire: Poems (Lost Horse Press, 2014).
 He is also the editor with Larry C. Spears of Conversations on Servant Leadership: Insights on Human Courage in Life and Work (SUNY Press) and The Spirit of Servant Leadership (Paulist Press), and the editor with Jiying Song of Servant Leadership and Forgiveness: How Leaders Help Heal the Heart of the World (SUNY Press).
-His work has appeared worldwide in literary magazines and scientific journals, including Poetry (magazine), McSweeney's, Poetry International, Narrative Magazine, the Journal of Counseling and Development, the Journal of Leadership and Organizational Studies, and the Voices of Servant Leadership Series.
+His work has appeared worldwide in leading literary venues and scientific journals, including Poetry (magazine), McSweeney's, Poetry International, Narrative Magazine, the Journal of Counseling and Development, the Journal of Leadership and Organizational Studies, and the Voices of Servant Leadership Series.

-His awards include a National Endowment for the Arts Literature Fellowship, the American Book Award, two High Plains Book Awards, the Foreword Book of the Year Readers Choice Award, and the Bakeless Prize, formerly given annually in fiction, poetry, and nonfiction a Fellowship of the Bread Loaf Writers' Conference, the Subterrain Poetry Prize, the Crab Creek Review Fiction Prize, the Pacific Northwest Inlander Short Fiction Award, the Poetry Quarterly Poetry Prize, and the Ruminate Short Story Prize.
+His awards include a National Endowment for the Arts Literature Fellowship, the American Book Award, three High Plains International Book Awards, the International Book Award, the Foreword Book of the Year Readers Choice Award, and the Bakeless Prize, formerly given annually in fiction, poetry, and nonfiction a Fellowship of the Bread Loaf Writers' Conference, the Subterrain Poetry Prize, the Crab Creek Review Fiction Prize, the Pacific Northwest Inlander Short Fiction Award, the Poetry Quarterly Poetry Prize, and the Ruminate Short Story Prize.
 His poems and stories have been selected for the Best New Poets and the Best of McSweeney's anthologies.

-Among other leading literary venues in America, Ray's poems and stories have appeared in Prairie Schooner, Northwest Review, the William and Mary Review, Montana Quarterly, Borderlands, the South Dakota Review, and StoryQuarterly.
+Among other literary journals in America, Ray's poems and stories have appeared in Prairie Schooner, Northwest Review, the William and Mary Review, Borderlands, the South Dakota Review, and StoryQuarterly.